 AFTER GAME SOCIALIZING (Hosting): The Edmonton Squash League has long supported the tradition of league participants socializing or hosting after the competition has been completed.
-Home teams are encouraged to host the visiting team by purchasing a reasonable amount of beverages (alcoholic or non-alcoholic) and snacks for their opponents that night.
+Home teams are encouraged to host the visiting team by finding or suggesting a location for after-match socializing.
 The following are guidelines for post competition socializing that teams should adhere to:

 - Hosting should not be an all night affair.
 It is up to the individual players on both teams to decide how long to stay to socialize after the match.